 This degree program is intended for students who intend to be paraprofessional educators in the K - 12 grades.
 The program will allow students to acquire the theoretical and technical knowledge to meet or exceed the guidelines established by the "No Child Left Behind Act."
 It will also integrate general education requirements, electives, and professional education requirements that will enable students to effectively assume the role of a paraprofessional educator.
 The program is designed to prepare students seeking employment as teachers aides/assistant.
+Contact the ROE (Regional Office of Education) for more specific information based on district requirements.
 Requires 62 hours.